Staging and Remodeling for Top Dollar

 -

-If is it a large room, set the table for a formal dinner to help viewer imagine entertaining here
+If is it a large room, It may be an option to set the table for a formal dinner to help viewer imagine entertaining here

 -